Bayesian Inverse Transition Learning: Learning Dynamics From Near-Optimal Trajectories

-\textbf{Our method can be used into a continous real-life healthcare settings and provides insights through counterfactual reasoning.} In the healthcare environment, we discretize the state space based on the following feature values: Oxygen ratio (O2), Blood pressure (BP), Creatinine (Crea), and Glasgow Coma Scale (GCS).
-Details on the discretization rules are provided in Table \ref{table:discretization_bins} of the Appendix.
-After prescribing intravenous treatment under the current state (O2 = 1, BP = 1, GCS = 1, Crea = 2), we examine the three most likely subsequent states for the MLE, ITL, and MCE methods.
-Intravenous treatment is expected to improve blood pressure and creatinine levels.
-Since clinicians never prescribed intravenous treatment in this state, MLE results are uniform across all states and omitted from the plots.
-ITL shows that the likelihood of the next states is distributed among states that either improve blood pressure, creatinine, or remain the same.
-In contrast, MCE assigns all its likelihood to a single state, which is unrealistic given the complexities of human physiology and the lack of observed transitions.
-This example highlights how the MCE framework can produce unrealistic results in complex real-life settings.
-It is important to note that for ITL, the probability of the next states in Figure \ref{fig:mimic_counterfactual} is close to uniform quantitatively.
-This is due to the fact that we are using a uniform prior and have not observed any data for that state.
-However, our method can rank and hence quantify the uncertainty over the next states in a more informed way than MLE (which is exactly uniform) or MCE, which reduces its uncertainty to 0 even when no data exists for that particular state.
+\textbf{Our method applies to continuous healthcare settings and provides insights through counterfactual reasoning.} In the ICU environment, we discretize states using Oxygen ratio (O2), Blood pressure (BP), Creatinine (Crea), and Glasgow Coma Scale (GCS) (Table~\ref{table:discretization_bins} in Appendix).
+After prescribing IV treatment in state (O2=1, BP=1, GCS=1, Crea=2), we examine the three most likely next states under MLE, ITL, and MCE.
+Since clinicians never prescribed IV here, MLE gives uniform predictions and is omitted.
+ITL spreads probability across states that improve or maintain BP and creatinine, while MCE collapses all probability on a single state—unrealistic given physiological complexity and missing data.
+This illustrates how MCE can yield implausible results in real-world settings.
+ITL’s next-state probabilities in Figure~\ref{fig:mimic_counterfactual} appear near-uniform due to the prior and absence of data, yet ITL still ranks states and quantifies uncertainty more informatively than MLE (exactly uniform) or MCE (which reduces uncertainty to zero).

-\section{Discussion}
+\section{DISCUSSION}